sqjin/codes_CellReports2019/README.md

-# Codes and Walkthroughs for the pseudotime analysis in our paper (Haensel and Jin et al. 2019)
+# Codes and Walkthroughs for the pseudotime analysis in our paper (Haensel and Jin et al. 2020)
-This repository provides the codes and walkthroughs to reproduce the pseudotime analysis in our paper ([Haensel and Jin et al. 2019](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3464652)).
+This repository provides the codes and walkthroughs to reproduce the pseudotime analysis in our paper published in Cell Reports ([Haensel and Jin et al. 2020](https://doi.org/10.1016/j.celrep.2020.02.091)).

 ## Instruction